ilias4780/fpl_statistics_ui_app/README.md

-# FPL Statistics Python App
+# FPL Python Statistics UI App

 This is a python application providing users with a GUI in order to download the FPL database by using the FPL API URL and make statistical calculations.

-Changelog in Version 1.4
+Changelog in Version 1.5
 -------------
-- Added info bar containing current gameweek and next deadline.
+- Updated visuals for showing the best 15 selections.
-- Changed visuals of interface.
+- Upgraded optimisation to respect the three players per team limit.
-- Upgraded versions of libraries.
+- Added unit tests for optimization.

 Features:
 -------------